evgdim/clean-code/presentation/index.md

 </pre>

 ## Don't get naming paralysis (or any paralysis in that matter).
 Yes, names are very important but they're not important enough to waste huge amounts of time on.
-If you can't think up a good name in 10 minutes, move on.
+If you can't think up a good name in X minutes, move on.

-> # HIDDEN CHAPTER - Generl skills
-> ## Naming to general skills mapping:
-> * Consistent
-> * Organized
-> * Communicate it with others
-> * Tell the Truth
-> * Responisbe

 # Variables
 ## Minimize the scope of variables